orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 **Important note**

-If you are using Fedora/Redhat8, please download the package Linux_RH8-Core which contains GDAL bindings in a different folder than the Core package.
+If you are using Fedora/Redhat8, please download the package **Linux_RH8-Dependencies** which contains GDAL bindings in a different folder than the standard Dependencies package.
 It is because the default system Python user site in Redhat8 is lib/python3.8/site-packages and in ubuntu/debian it is lib/python3/dist-packages

 Recommended Installation : Core + Optional packages